Shailesh7210/finifi/README.md

 ## Assumptions

-1. **One PO per `poNumber`** — uploading a second PO with the same number sets match status to `mismatch` with reason `duplicate_po`.
+1. **One PO per `poNumber`** — uploading a second PO with the same number sets match to `mismatch` with reason `duplicate_po`.

-2. **`itemCode` is the matching key** — the numeric SKU code from the PO and GRN is used as the primary item identifier.
-It is stable and consistent across both documents.
-Keys are normalised (trimmed, lowercased, dashes removed) before comparison.
+2. **`itemCode` is the matching key** — numeric SKU from PO and GRN is the primary identifier.
+Normalised before comparison (trimmed, lowercased, dashes removed).

-3. **Invoice codes may differ** — in real documents, invoices sometimes use vendor-internal codes that differ from the buyer's SKU.
+3. **Invoice codes may differ** — invoices sometimes use vendor-internal codes different from buyer SKU.
 These are flagged as `item_missing_in_po` rather than silently ignored.

+4. **PDF must be text-based** — scanned or image PDFs cannot be parsed by pdf-parse.
+File must have an extractable text layer.

-4. **Dates stored as strings** — parsed flexibly for comparison using a best-effort date parser.
-All dates assumed to be in the same timezone.
+5. **Dates stored as strings** — parsed flexibly for comparison.
+All dates assumed to be in same timezone.

-5. **Files are not deleted after parsing** — uploaded files remain in `/uploads/`.
-In production, move to object storage (S3, GCS) after parsing.
+6. **Files not deleted after parsing** — uploaded files remain in `/uploads/`.
+Move to object storage (S3, GCS) in production.

-6. **No authentication** — endpoints are open.
-JWT or API key middleware should be added before any deployment.
+7. **No authentication** — endpoints are open.
+Add JWT or API key middleware before any deployment.

-7. **Partial deliveries are valid** — if GRN received qty is less than PO qty, that is acceptable (not flagged as an error).
+8. **Partial deliveries are valid** — GRN received qty less than PO qty is acceptable and not flagged as an error.
 Only over-delivery is flagged.

 ---